salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ## Summary

-This proposal introduces a mechanism to dynamically add a collection of event listeners to elements in an LWC template using a new directive, `lwc:on`.
+This proposal introduces a mechanism to add a collection of event listeners which may be computed dynamically to elements in an LWC template using a new directive, `lwc:on`.

 ## Basic example